phiny1/v-currency-field/README.md

-# Currency Mask for Vuetify
+# Currency Mask for Vuetify v2

+This is a fork from https://github.com/phiny1/v-currency-field adapted for Vuetify v2.

 ## Features

-- All features from v-money as v-text-field of vuetify.
+- All features from v-money as v-text-field of vuetify v2.

 ## Usage